 Each color of the lotus flower carries a different meaning and significance, especially in Buddhism.
 All of the lotus flowers are connected to a certain part of a spiritual journey in Buddhism.
 The white lotus flower is considered to be when you are awakened to the wonders of the world and are in a state of bodhi.
 For those who practice Buddhism, the white lotus flower is in between starting the spiritual journey and total enlightenment.
 It’s been used in Buddhism for thousands of years, but other religions have also looked to this flower for similar reasons.

 Several meanings exist for this flower, including mental purity, faith, knowledge, beauty, and grace.
-It’s also known as the “Womb of the World” since it has significance and popularity all over the world.
+It’s also known as the “Womb of the World” since it has significance and popularity worldwide.
 The flower goes through a daily cycle of life, death and then reemerges the next day just as beautiful and stronger than ever.
 In the religion of Hinduism, the white lotus flower stands for both beauty and non-attachment.

 White Lotus Flower Symbolism

 It’s long been believed that this life cycle represents the life cycle of humans.
 The muddy water itself symbolizes all of the struggles we go through in life.
 When the flower buds, it symbolizes someone that hasn’t reached their potential quite yet.
 The flower blossoming symbolizes someone that’s reached the state of mental purity and rises above the challenges to achieve a state of nirvana.
-There’s also purity in this process since the petals never become dirty even though it’s growing in muddy water, which holds a lot of significance as well.
+There’s also purity in this process since the petals never become dirty even though they grow in muddy water, which holds a lot of significance.